servalproject/batphone/CURRENT-RELEASE.md

 --------------------

 Serval Mesh is an app for [Android 2.2 “Froyo”][] and above.
-It provides free, secure phone-to-phone voice calling, SMS and file sharing over [WiFi][], without the need for a SIM card or a commercial mobile telephone carrier.
-In other words, it lets your Android phone call other Android phones running Serval Mesh within WiFi range.
+It provides free, secure phone-to-phone voice calling, SMS and file sharing over [Wi-Fi][], without the need for a SIM card or a commercial mobile telephone carrier.
+In other words, it lets your Android phone call other Android phones running Serval Mesh within Wi-Fi range.

 The [Serval Mesh Privacy Policy][] describes how Serval Mesh handles your personal and other sensitive information.